 2004 March - Latvia admitted to Nato.

-2004 1 May - Latvia is one of 10 new states to join the EU.
+2004 1 May - Latvia is one of 10 new states to join the European Union.

 2008 December - International Monetary Fund (IMF) approves 1.68bn euro rescue package to help Latvia ride out severe economic slump.

 2010 January - Unemployment soars to 20%, giving Latvia the highest jobless rate in the EU.

 2012 February - Referendum on giving Russian joint official language status rejected by a large margin.
-The vote was initiated by the Russophone "Native Tongue" movement, which collected enough signatures to prompt the vote.

 2014 September - US President Barack Obama visits Estonia to reassure the Baltic states that they can count on Nato protection, amid tensions following Russia's seizure of Crimea.